-C. Recovery
+C. Mitigation

-- 1. Scale down operations as requirements diminish and return to routine operations as soon as possible. - 2.
+- 1. Support and plan for mitigation measures specific to ESF-18. - 2.
+Support requests and directives from the County Administrator, Governor and/or FEMA concerning mitigation activities. - 3.
+Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans. - 4.
+Develop agency specific plans and procedures that reduce the loss of life and property by minimizing the impact of disasters both pre-impact and post-impact. - 5.
+Reference the Lowcountry Natural Hazard Mitigation Plan for additional information. - D. Recovery - 1.
+Scale down operations as requirements diminish and return to routine operations as soon as possible. - 2.
 Assess the requirements for continued donated goods and volunteer services for the disaster victims. - 3.
 Evaluate donated goods and volunteer services operations for effectiveness and revise plans to eliminate deficiencies. - 4.
 Provide recommendations to the EOC to determine appropriate distribution of remaining donated goods to County Agencies and/or volunteer groups. - 5.
 Assess unmet needs at the local level in providing resources and volunteers to meet those needs from available volunteer organizations. - 6.
 Coordinate licensing requirements for volunteers. - 7.
-Maintain Unit records required during a federal declaration. - D. Mitigation - 1.
-Provide assistance, as required.
+Maintain Unit records required during a federal declaration.